df-mc/dragonfly/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Dragonfly.
-These are guidelines and in general it is recommended to stick to them when contributing, but you should use your best judgement when contributing.
+These are guidelines and in general it is recommended to stick to them when contributing, but you should use your best judgement.
 Feel free to propose changes to this document in our Discord.

 ### Pull Requests
 In general, it is recommended to discuss any changes you would like to make in our Discord to